goldbeedev/google-oauth-project/README.md

 Runs the NestJS app in the development mode.\
 On Port [http://localhost:3001](http://localhost:3001)

-> **Note:** You need to open this app in separate terminals if you want to run the FE and BE simultaneously.
+> **Note:** You need to open this app in two separate terminals if you want to run the FE and BE simultaneously.

 ### `npm run test`